Knox Public Lecture

 Knox Public Lecture speakers 1978 onward

 - 2024: Rev. Assoc.
-Prof. Jamie Calder SJ MAPS, “Connecting with Hope, Reconnecting with the Christian Vision of the Person” – 2024 Knox Public Lecture Video Coming soon
+Prof. Jamie Calder SJ MAPS, “Connecting with Hope, Reconnecting with the Christian Vision of the Person” – Watch the 2024 Knox Public Lecture

 - 2023: Dr Susan Connelly RSJ, Catholic Social Justice Commission “Truth and Peace: Timeless Twins” Watch the 2023 Knox Public Lecture